Punicious Punography

 My work is piling up because of this tree trunk on my shoulders, although it’s only a small back log.

-I’m trapped in a tiny gap next to the wall; I got out of the wrong side of the bed this morning.
+I got out of the wrong side of the bed this morning.
+I’m trapped in a tiny gap next to the wall.

 If a priest kept making the sign of the cross at a fancy dress party, would it be a blessing in disguise?